Whelpley/gethuman-chatbot/README.md

 ### Creating a New Slack Bot

-Follow [this guide](https://github.com/mccreath/isitup-for-slack/blob/master/docs/TUTORIAL.md) to create your own bot.
+Follow [Slack's documentation](https://api.slack.com/slash-commands) to create your own custom command, with the following notes:

-(To Do: Pare down guide to relevant bits, copy here)
+1. /Command name match - in Slack, in Code
+2. Webhook URL match
+3. ???

 ## Running the tests